makersacademy/takeaway-challenge/README.md

   * Orders placed by giving the list of dishes and their quantities
   * Payment must be the exact total.
 If the sum is not correct the method raises an error.
 Otherwise the customer is sent a text saying that the order was placed successfully and that it will be delivered within the hour.
   * The text sending functionality is implemented using Twilio API.
-  * Creatd environment variables to hide my Twilio API key and mobile number
+  * Created environment variables to hide my Twilio API key and mobile number

 * Room for improvement:
   * Needs better tests for the Twilio text confirmation